Elisa Ronzoni writes about the mezuzah as a device that turns the home into a sacred space.

 Aesthetically beautiful, these works are testimony of the added value provided by carefully selected materials and techniques, ultimately gifting the viewers not with merely aesthetically beautiful works, but with profound and resonating stories as well.

-Storytelling is what we love to do the most, and the Jewish Museum of Australia Collection is home to thousands of objects that help us do just that.
+Storytelling is what we love to do the most, and the Jewish Museum of Australia Collection is home of thousands of objects that help us do just that.
 Many of these objects are handcrafted by ordinary people as well as established artists.
-Contemporary Judaica is a category well represented in our collection and an exquisite example is the series of three Mezuzot by artist Iris Saar Isaacs.
+Contemporary Judaica is a category well represented in our Collection and an exquisite example is the series of three Mezuzot by artist Iris Saar Isaacs.

 The mezuzah (plural: mezuzot) is a small parchment scroll inscribed with specific Hebrew verses from the Torah, namely the Shema Yisrael prayer from the book of Deuteronomy (6:4-9 and 11:13-21).
 The scroll is inserted into a protective case that is affixed to the doorposts of Jewish homes and buildings as a sign of faith and a reminder of God’s presence.